minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Generate access credentials

 For other programs to query Bitcoin Core they need the proper access credentials.
-To avoid storing username and password in a configuration file in plaintext, the password is hashed.
+To avoid storing the username and password in a configuration file in plaintext, the password is hashed.
 This allows Bitcoin Core to accept a password, hash it and compare it to the stored hash, while it is not possible to retrieve the original password.

 Another option to get access credentials is through the `.cookie` file in the Bitcoin data directory.